Emergency Response Team History

 • Sergeant Derek Aivano - Team Leader

-• Officer Paul Camara - Assistant Team Leader
+• Master Police Officer Paul Camara - Assistant Team Leader

 • Sergeant Ryan Deane - Sniper/Observer